 actually be released.
 She was released in November of 2008 after a

-reduced the charges that
+reduced the charges that she and

 would face from first degree murder to second degree murder.
 Michael

 held without bail.

 prosecutors were trying to get Carolyn back into jail after an appeals

 court reinstated that original charge of first degree murder, claiming